-"My ITCanHelp volunteer really appreciates that computer access is my link to the outside world.”
+"My ITCanHelp volunteer really appreciates that my computer access is my link to the outside world.”

 Northumberland-based Belinda Sidebotham is a tetraplegic – the result of a motorbike accident 35 years ago when she was only 17 years old.
-She is paralysed from the chest down, uses an electric wheelchair and has only very limited use of her arms.
-When she first met Fred Godfrey, her ITCanHelp volunteer in 2009, she was using her computer courtesy of a stick attached to her hand with a Velcro band – a device which had been created for her all those years ago in the Spinal Unit.
+She is paralysed from the chest down, uses an electric wheelchair and has very limited use of her arms.
+When she first met Fred Godfrey, her ITCanHelp volunteer, she was using her computer courtesy of a stick attached to her hand with a Velcro band – a device which had been created for her years ago in the Spinal Unit.
 Typing a short email could take up to half an hour and was not only difficult but also uncomfortable.

-Fred introduced Belinda to voice recognition (VR) technology via Dragon Naturally Speaking software and she has never looked back.
-After a couple of months’ familiarisation, she was practically a ‘digital native’ and now spends up to eight hours a day on the computer.
-She has achieved full computer access and control of all input and output through speech alone.
+Fred introduced Belinda to voice recognition technology via Dragon Naturally Speaking software and she has never looked back.
+After a couple of months of familiarisation, she was practically a ‘digital native’ and now spends up to eight hours a day on the computer.
+She has achieved full computer access and control of all inputs and outputs through speech alone.

-Says Belinda: “Fred was absolutely brilliant – a true professional in every way and an expert in everything.
-His patience was endless, even though teaching me how to use the new system must have been very frustrating at times.
+“Fred was absolutely brilliant – a true professional in every way and an expert in everything.
+His patience was endless, even though teaching me how to use the new system must have been very frustrating at times."

-“Whenever I had a problem or the computer crashed, he was straight round to help and he truly appreciates that computer access is my link to the outside world, my independence and a key contributor to my psychological and emotional wellbeing.”
+“Whenever I had a problem or the computer crashed he was there to help and he truly appreciates that computer access is my link to the outside world, my independence and a key contributor to my psychological and emotional wellbeing.”

-Now an experienced VR user, Fred is a less frequent caller in person, although Belinda still consults him remotely by email or phone on occasions: “It’s wonderful knowing that he’s there to advise whenever I have an IT-related concern.
+Now Belinda is an experienced user Fred is a less frequent caller in person, although Belinda still consults him remotely by email or phone on occasions: “It’s wonderful knowing that he’s there to advise whenever I have an IT-related challenge.
 I cannot imagine life without my Dragon software and I know that Fred truly understands what a vital role it performs for me.”

 Some seventeen years ago Belinda completed a BSc in Social Sciences with the Open University – a feat which took her six years of part-time study.
 Each month she laboriously tapped out a 2000 word essay with her improvised stick and Velcro typing tool.
-Says Belinda: “If I’d been aware of IT Can Help and had had the benefit of VR at that time, it would have saved me hours and hours, not to mention all the discomfort it inevitably caused as well.”
+“If I’d been aware of AbilityNet's volunteer services, and had had the benefit of voice recognition technology at that time, it would have saved me hours and hours.
+Not to mention all the discomfort it inevitably caused as well!”

 Now turning on the computer is Belinda’s first task of the day before checking her email, calendar and busy diary.
 A committed social networker, Belinda is active on both Facebook and Twitter, as well as contributing to several disability forums and groups including the Spinal Injuries Association where she is a continual source of inspiration to others.

-She shops, banks and listens to music and the radio online, in addition to reading her favourite newspapers and magazines.
-She is also a frequent visitor to online auction, eBay and Amazon (where she buys all her books) and then reads them on her computer courtesy of Kindle.
+Belinda shops, banks and listens to music online; in addition to reading her favourite newspapers and magazines.
+She is also a frequent visitor to online auction eBay and Amazon - where she buys all her books and then reads them on her computer courtesy of her Kindle device.
 A keen texter, Belinda even uses a computer-based texting tool called Textmagic.

 In her spare time Belinda pursues several other interests, particularly genealogy: “I have been researching my family tree for the past ten years.
-With the internet I can examine census info and other online archive materials easily and quickly in the comfort of my own home – an invaluable tool.”
+With the internet, I can examine census information and other online archive materials easily and quickly in the comfort of my own home – an invaluable tool.”

-Technological innovation, in the form of an environmental control system, also gives Belinda the ability to operate the telephone, the heating, the tv and the lighting autonomously.
-“Digital technology gives me a degree of freedom that cannot be underestimated and was unimaginable when I was first facing the future as a disabled person.
-It’s fantastic being able to decide what I want to do when I want to do it, rather than relying on other people all the time!”
+Technological innovation, in the form of an environmental control system, also gives Belinda the ability to operate the telephone, the heating, her TV and lighting autonomously.
+“Digital technology gives me a degree of freedom that cannot be underestimated and was unimaginable when I was first facing my future as a disabled person.
+It’s fantastic being able to decide what I want to do and when I want to do it, rather than relying on other people all the time!”